 Where to Get Screened

-The oncology specialists at Florida Hospital are experts in liver cancer and have the knowledge, experience and cutting-edge technology to accurately diagnose liver cancer and create a treatment plan to fit your needs and preferences.
+The oncology specialists at AdventHealth are experts in liver cancer and have the knowledge, experience and cutting-edge technology to accurately diagnose liver cancer and create a treatment plan to fit your needs and preferences.
 Our goal is to protect your health and empower you to take action with the specialists and screening tools that can lead to early diagnosis and cures.